What You Should Know

 Example Of The Enteral Feeding Supplement In Action

 Doug requires non-bolus tube feeding during his recovery from a stroke.
-His provider submits the required dietician certification.
-The $26.11 daily supplement is then applied to his budget, covering the specific costs of his feeding regime.
+His provider submits both a medical certificate and dietician confirmation that his formula is nutritionally complete.

 Veterans’ Supplement